BMW Drift Car Guide: Best Models, Mods & Setup Tips

 Other notable BMW drift teams include HGK Racing Team with their radical carbon-bodied builds and Essa Autosport, piloted by Michael Essa who claimed the Formula Drift championship with his BMW.
 These teams demonstrate how BMW’s engineering philosophy translates perfectly to drift competition.

-BMW Versus Ford Mustang in Drift Events
+BMW versus Ford Mustang in drift events

 In professional drift competitions, the battle between BMW and Ford Mustang platforms represents one of motorsport’s most compelling rivalries.
 While Mustangs typically offer more affordable entry points and abundant aftermarket support, BMW’s superior weight distribution and handling characteristics often give them an edge.